New Resource

 FeatureSet to Frame SizeScale to Frame Size

-How it worksChanges the Scale value in Effect Controls without rasterizingPermanently rasterizes the footage to match sequence size
+How it worksAdjusts the Scale value in Effect Controls; the clip keeps its original frame dataResamples the footage to the sequence frame size on the timeline

 Pro Tip: Go to Edit > Preferences > Media and set "Default Media Scaling" to "Set to frame size" so all imported footage uses the non-destructive option by default.